CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Duration*: 1 to 3 minutes, plus 9 seconds to 23 seconds per level<br />
 *Stamina Cost*: 7500, minus 125 per level to a minimum of 4000<br />
 *Channeling Time*: 200 moves, minus 7.5 moves per level to a minimum of 60<br />
 *Effects*: The psion enters a trance and predicts the flow of an entire group of combatants.
-While this inhibits their own combat ability, causing a -6 dodge and -5 hit penalty, the prescient orders they call out add a +4 dodge bonus and +1 block and dodge, +1 extra block and dodge to 8 power levels, to all allies who are close enough to hear the orders.
+While this inhibits their own combat ability, causing a -6 dodge and -5 hit penalty, the prescient orders they call out add a +4 dodge bonus and +1 block and dodge, +1 extra block and dodge to 8 power levels, to all allies who are close enough to hear the orders.<br />
 *Prerequisites*: Combat Sense 8, Marksman's Eye 7<br />

-## Satellite View
+## Omniscience
 *Difficulty*: 10<br />
 *Target*: An area of XXXXXXXXXXXXX squares around the psion<br />
 *Duration*: 2 to 10 seconds, plus 0.75 to 1.5 seconds per power level<br />